cpraveen/fem/deal.II/ex61/README.md

 Observe the convergence rates on Cartesian and quad grids.

-> Currently gmres is used without preconditioner since ILU does not work with BlockVector.
+> The Schur solver is based on [step-20](https://dealii.org/current/doxygen/deal.II/step_20.html), see step-20 documentation for a discussion of its limitations.
+Currently gmres is used without preconditioner since ILU does not work with BlockVector.
 TODO: Switch to Petsc or Trilinos solvers.

 ## Dirichlet problem